golubitsky/blog/_posts/2022-04-19-What-Managers-Are-Expected-To-Do.md

 - What
   - Find out where you are
-  - Take a small step toward this goal
+  - Take a small step toward your goal
   - Adjust your understanding based on what you learned
   - Repeat
 - How